grisoniFr/scaffold_hopping_whales/README.md

 Clone the repository, as follows:<div>
 ``
 git clone https://github.com/grisoniFr/scaffold_hopping_whales
-``
+``<div>
  A copy of the repository will be generated on your local machine, in the dedicated GitHub folder.
 Move to the donwloaded repository to start using it.

 ## Setting up the virtual environment
 Performing all the calculations within a virtual environment is recommended.
 You can import the environment information (as provided in the “scaffold_hopping.yml” file) as follows:<div>